lucky-cart/lucky-cart-android/README.md

 ## Requirements
 - You must use AndroidStudio or Eclipse
-- You must download the aar file: https://github.com/lucky-cart/lucky-cart-android/tree/master/sdk/releases/v-1.0.1
+- You can find the aar file here : https://github.com/lucky-cart/lucky-cart-android/tree/master/sdk/releases/v-1.0.1

 ## Dependencies